icarus523/qcasDFtest/README.md

 There is an option in the preferences.dat file to skip lengthy checks.

 ```
-    "skip_lengthy_validations": "false"
+    "skip_lengthy_validations": "FALSE"
 ```

-Change the above variable to `"skip_lengthy_validations": "true"` and the script will avoid any lengthy tests.
+Change the above variable to `"skip_lengthy_validations": "TRUE"` and the script will avoid any lengthy tests.
 These include:

 `test_new_games_to_be_added_are_in_PSL_files()`
 `test_One_old_game_to_be_added_in_PSL_files_full()`